Ze'ev Jabotinsky: Founder of the Revisionist movement

 In 1920, Jabotinsky was elected to the first Assembly of Representatives in Palestine.
 The following year he was elected to the executive council of the Zionist Organization.
 He was also a founder of the newly registered Keren haYesod and served as its director of propaganda.
-Jabotinsky left the mainstream Zionist movement in 1923 due to differences of opinion between him and its chairman, Chaim Weizmann, establishing a new revisionist party called Alliance of Revisionists-Zionists and its youth movement, Betar (a Hebrew acronym for the "League of Joseph Trumpeldor").
+Jabotinsky left the mainstream Zionist movement in 1923 due to differences of opinion between him and its chairman, Chaim Weizmann, establishing a new revisionist party called Alliance of Revisionists-Zionists and its Zionist youth paramilitary organization Betar.

 His new party demanded that the mainstream Zionist movement recognize as its stated objective the establishment of a Jewish state on both banks of the Jordan River.
+His main goal was to establish, with the help of the British Empire, a modern Jewish state in which equality of rights for its Arab minority were upheld.
+He maintained, however, that this could only be achieved through force, and condemned the "vegetarians" and "peace mongers" in mainstream Zionism who believed that this could be achieved peacefully.

-His main goal was to establish a modern Jewish state with the help of the British Empire.
-His philosophy contrasted with that of the socialist oriented Labor Zionists, in that it focused its economic and social policy on the ideals of the Jewish middle class in Europe.
+His philosophy contrasted with that of the socialist-oriented Labor Zionists, in that it focused its economic and social policy on the ideals of the Jewish middle class in Europe.
 His ideal for a Jewish state was a form of nation state based loosely on the British imperial model.
 His support base was mostly located in Poland, and his activities focused on attaining British support to help with the development of the Yishuv.
 Another area of major support for Jabotinsky was Latvia, where his speeches in Russian made an impression on the largely Russian-speaking Latvian Jewish community.

 Jabotinsky was both a nationalist and a liberal democrat.
-Despite his attachment to nationalism, he did not embrace authoritarian notions of state authority and its imposition on individual liberty; he said that "Every man is a king."
+He rejected authoritarian notions of state authority and its imposition on individual liberty; he said that "Every man is a king."
 He championed the notion of a free press and believed the new Jewish state would protect the rights and interests of minorities.
 As an economic liberal, he supported a free market with minimal government intervention, but also believed that the "'elementary necessities' of the average person...: food, shelter, clothing, the opportunity to educate his children, and medical aid in case of illness" should be supplied by the state.

-Return to Palestine blocked by the British

 In 1930, while he was visiting South Africa, he was informed by the British Colonial Office that he would not be allowed to return to Palestine.

+The Revisionists, Fascism and Mussolini

+Italy and Mussolini were a source of ideological, historical and cultural inspiration for the Zionist Revisionists of the 1920s and 1930s.
+From the early 1930s onwards, Jabotinsky believed that the United Kingdom could no longer be trusted to advance the Zionist cause and that Italy, as a growing power capable of challenging Britain for dominance in the region, was a natural ally.
+Jabotinsky set up the Betar Naval Academy, a Zionist naval training school established in Civitavecchia, Italy in 1934 with the agreement of Benito Mussolini.